 - transfer of business rules

 - right of entry requirements (including privacy laws to protect personal information).

 Outside Australian waters, some of these terms and conditions don’t apply.

 The Seagoing Industry Award may also apply to employers and employees in the maritime industry.
-This award is split into Part A and Part B and sets out additional minimum conditions of employment, including wage rates, hours of work, and allowances.
+This award sets out additional minimum conditions of employment, including wage rates, hours of work, and allowances.

 Note: Agreements and minimum wage determinations under maritime laws may also apply to workers on ships, regardless of whether the FW Act applies to them.
 These may include agreements and determinations under the Navigation Act 2012 and the Shipping Registration Act 1981.
 The AMSA can provide more information on these requirements.